 What

-UNC TPD Section E 9 sets out the obligation for an AUGE to be appointed (by the CDSP), to prepare an AUG Statement and AUG Table in relation to each year (period from 01 October until and including the following 30 September known as an AUG Year).
+UNC TPD Section E 9 sets out the obligation for an AUGE to be appointed (by the CDSP), to prepare an AUG Statement and AUG Table in relation to each year (period from 01 October until and including the following 30 September, known as an AUG Year).

 The Framework for the appointment of the AUGE (‘Framework’), sets out the lower-level process including the appointment of an AUGE and the procedures for preparing the AUG Statement and AUG Table.